playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-accessing-children/index.md

 <FileTableBody />
 ```

-What if, instead, there was a way to access the children passed to an element through the slotted area one-by-one?
+What if, instead, there was a way to access the children passed to an element through the slotted area one by one?

 > Well, is there a way to do that?